firebase/codelab-friendlychat-android/steps/index.lab.md

 In Android Studio click **File** > **Open** and  select the `build-android-start` directory ( <img src="img/android_studio_folder.png" alt="android_studio_folder"  width="20.00" />) from the directory where you downloaded the sample code.

 You should now have the `build-android-start` project open in Android Studio.
 If you see a warning about a `google-services.json` file missing, don't worry.
-It will be added in the next step.
+It will be added in a later step.

 ### Check Dependencies